0xFSF/SneakersPriceChecker/README.md

 # SneakersPriceChecker
-Checks prices based on sku, size in US, purchase price and if shoe was bought with invoice or not.
+Checks prices based on sku, size in US, purchase price and if a shoe was bought with invoice or not.
 Sometimes may pop up something on stockx, just click close manually.
 Klekt and goat are not updated.

 ## data.txt
 1. Put stockx email